 For their price, you’re getting very one of the most durable earbuds that will last you a long time.

 For our review, we used a 4-year old pair.
 It got a bit greasy, and the silicone ear tips started to chip, but 4 years is impressive longevity.
 They’re truly one of the best cheap headphones.

 They’re tiny and lightweight, and you can wear them for hours.
-Housing is ergonomically designed to provide the best comfort.
+The plastic housing is ergonomically designed to provide the best comfort.

-Anker Soundbuds Slim Plus – Lightweight wireless earbuds for sports with built-in microphone and control buttons, and water-resistant housing.
-You get around 7 hours of battery life.
-(Review)
+Anker Soundbuds Slim Plus – Lightweight Bluetooth earbuds for the active lifestyle with a built-in microphone for voice calls, control buttons, and water-resistant housing.
+You get a decent battery life of around 7 hours per charge.
+(Anker Soundbuds Slim review)